Annemarie Mevissen: Provenance and early years

 Annemarie Gesine Schmidt was born in Werderland, a part of Bremen's Burglesum quarter, on the city's northern side, where she grew up alongside her elder brother Hans.
 She came from a traditionally Social Democratic (SPD) family.
 Wilhelm Schmidt (1883-1975), her father, was one of the most high-profile SPD politicians in Bremen during the Weimar years.
 He had been removed from public service in 1933 by the Nazis and later spent several years in a labour camp.
 Directly after the war Wilhelm Schmidt took a leading role in reconstructing the city's administration, and he was one of the authors of the Bremen constitution which came into force in 1947.

 Annemarie Schmidt attended secondary school locally, in 1934 passing her school final exams ("Abitur"), which under more normal circumstances would have opened the way to university-level education.
 The Nazis had taken power at the beginning of the previous year and little by little transformed the country into a one-party dictatorship.
 She was blocked from training as a teacher because she was deemed "politically unreliable".
 That may have been because her father was a known critic of the government.
 Her involvement in the Young Socialists would also have counted against her.
 She was, however, able to find an apprenticeship in the book trade, which led to jobs successively in Leipzig, Marburg and Göttingen.

 Through her work she met the young librarian Werner Mevissen in Leipzig.
 They were married in 1943.
-As the war ended during the first part of 1945 Annemarie Mevissen was heavily pregnant.
+As 1945 began, Annemarie Mevissen was heavily pregnant.
 Her parents had relocated to a small house at Oberneuland on the eastern side of Bremen in 1934, and it was to this home that the young couple returned.
 Their daughter, Ulrike, was born almost at once, in January 1945.
 Around this same time Annemarie's father was liberated from the labour camp where he had been held, and the (now) three generation family were reunited.
 The Mevissens' son, Edmund, was born in 1948.